-Previously TfNSW has encountered challenges with negative balances on Opal Cards.
-Customers would just throw away cards that had negative balances and purchase new ones instead.
-This resulted in approximately $2.6M loss annually, 90% of which originated from the Sydney Airport Line.
+Previously, TfNSW has encountered issues with negative balances on Opal Cards.
+Customers would throw away cards that had negative balances and purchase new ones instead.
+This resulted in approximately $2.6m loss annually, 90% coming from the Sydney Airport Line.

-As a solution since January 7 2019 train commuters must top up their cards before passing through the train access gates at Sydney Airport.
+As a solution, as of January 7, 2019 train commuters must top up their cards before passing through the train access gates at Sydney Airport.

-Overall since 2012 fare evasion has been in decline on the New South Wales transport lines.
-Between 2012 and 2015 fare evasion reduced by 2.1% on the rail network and by 2% on ferries.
-Bus data is unavailable for this period because the Opal system was still being implemented at that time.
+Overall, since 2012 fare evasion has been in decline on New South Wales public transport routes.
+Between 2012 and 2015 fare evasion reduced by 2.1% on rail and by 2% on ferries.
+Bus data is unavailable for this period as the Opal system was still being implemented at that time.

-In 2014, fines were issued for as many as 11.000 fare evaders in a major campaign ran by NSW Police and ticket inspectors.
+In 2014, as many as 11.000 fare evaders were fined in a major campaign conducted by NSW Police and ticket inspectors.

-Fines for traveling without a valid ticket now cost between $200-500.
+Fines for traveling without a valid ticket on TfNSW cost between $200-500.

 Fare evasion is a major issue for transit operators, causing losses in billions of dollars yearly.